BinhLe001/computerscience/Workshop/18. Custom Vision Service/Custom Vision Service HOL.md

 	_Images submitted to the Custom Vision Service_

-Feel free to test with images of your own and gauge the model's adeptness at identifying artists or determining that an image is not a Picasso, Rembrandt, or Pollock.
-If you'd like to train it to recognize Van Goghs, too, simply upload some Van Gogh paintings, tag them with "Van Gogh," and retrain the model.
+Feel free to test with images of your own and gauge the model's adeptness at identifying different foods or determining that an image is a hot dog or not hot dog.
+If you'd like to train it to recognize burgers too, simply upload some burger images, tag them with "burger", and retrain the model.
 There is no limit to the intelligence you can add if you're willing to do the training.
 And remember that in general, the more images you train with, the smarter the model will be.

 <a name="Summary"></a>
 ## Summary ##